Stlamy/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

     , customer_id
     , pizza_id
     , CASE
+    	WHEN exclusions = ''
-    	WHEN exclusions = '' THEN NULL
+        	OR exclusions = 'null' THEN NULL
         	ELSE exclusions
         END AS exclusions
     , CASE
     	WHEN extras = ''
+        	OR extras = 'NaN'
-        	OR extras = 'NaN' THEN NULL
+            OR extras = 'null' THEN NULL
         	ELSE extras
         END AS extras
     , order_time